Lordbear117/Lordbear117/README.md

 - 🔭 I’m currently working full time

-- 🌱 I’m currently learning React and Spring
+- 🌱 I’m currently learning React and all related to Frontend.

+- 🌱 Next Backend with NodeJS for the MERN stack.

 - ⚡ Español - English